 It’s common to takes two days and one night to complete Mt Fuji, a 20-40L backpack is good enough to carry all necessary gears.
 The backpack with supporting back frame allows the weight to be evenly distributed to the body, plus a belt to make you walk more comfortable.
 In case of sudden rain, the rain cover will keep your backpack dry.

 Most people choose to start at the 5th station (2305m).
 The climbing season is in summer, temperature is generally about 25 degrees.
 Most of the guest houses are located around 3000m, while the top of the mountain is 3776m.
 The temperature decreased by 6 degrees when ascending every 1000m.
 Therefore, the temperature at the top of the mountain will be at least 10 degrees lower than the 5th station and usually fall to 0 degrees at night.

 We recommend that you bring a quick-drying and breathable T-shirt and warm clothing for hiking.

-Due to big difference in temperature, it is recommended to wear like an “onion”.
-Put on a quick-drying, breathable short-sleeved T-shirt as base layer and add clothes on top.
+Due to the big difference in temperature, it is recommended to wear it like an “onion”.
+Put on a quick-drying, breathable short-sleeved T-shirt as a base layer and add clothes on top.
 In the evening, you can change the long-sleeved T-shirt and jacket to strengthen the insulation.
-T-shirt made with synthetic fiber can achieve fast-drying effect; t-shirt contain merino wool, very good material which resistant to odor.

 Many people choose to reach the top in the early morning, and wait for the sunrise.
 They usually start at around 3am and wait for sunrise.
 High altitude plus cold wind, a warm jacket is very essential.
 Some people choose a fleece or a down jacket which is packable.
 If it is rainy, add on a waterproof and windproof jacket to avoid cold wind chill effect.